ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. `:stderr_redirect` - Control of capturing `$stderr` messages
    {`:none`, `:auto`, `:win`, `:unix`, `:tcsh`}.
    Defaults to `:none` if unspecified.
-Create a custom entry by specifying a simple string instead of any of the recognized symbols.
+You may create a custom entry by specifying a simple string instead of any of the recognized symbols.
+As an example, the `:unix` symbol maps to the string `2>&1` that is automatically inserted at the end of a command line.

+   This option is rarely necessary. `$stderr` redirection was originally often needed in early versions of Ceedling.
+Shell output stream handling is now automatically handled.
+This option is preserved for possible edge cases.

-1. `:optional` - By default a tool is required for operation, which means tests will be aborted if the tool is not present.
-However, you can set this to `true` if it's not needed for testing (e.g. as part of a plugin).
+1. `:optional` - By default a tool you define is required for operation.
+This means a build will be aborted if Ceedling cannot find your tool’s executable in your  environment.
+However, setting `:optional` to `true` causes this check to be skipped.
+This is most often needed in plugin scenarios where a tool is only needed if an accompanying configuration option requires it.
+In such cases, a programmatic option available in plugin Ruby code using the Ceedling class `ToolValidator` exists to process tool definitions as needed.

 #### Tool element runtime substitution